vetlekise/hugo-site-azure/src/content/post/hugo-site-azure/index.md

 ## Hugo Configuration
 Once your site is deployed, you can manage its content and configuration.
 Here’s how to work with your Hugo site's structure.
 1. The `hugo.toml` file is the main configuration for your site.
+Here you can add your title, description, and generally change a bunch of settings.
+    - **NB!** For your domain to work you'll have to customize the `baseURL` to match your domain.
 2. `./content/page/*`contains menu pages, like the `About` page.
 3. `./content/post/*` contains your blog posts.
 Add a new directory for each post with an `index.md` file.
 4. At the top of your `index.md file`, add YAML frontmatter to configure the post.
 Here's an example with most of the possible config: